wuzhiyu96/ZhiyuWu_PersonalPortfoliio/2_learning_goals/Goal3_CooperationAndTeamwork/README.md

 ### Teamwork Strategies
 - Personal work log maintenance
 - Organize daily group reflection meetings
-- Consistent repository documentation (todo list for tomorrow at the end of the day)
+- Consistent documentation (todo list for tomorrow at the end of the day)
 - Agile-inspired project management techniques

 ### Tools and Platforms